livingdocsIO/documentation/README.md

 ## Public API

 This is where you can interact with Livingdocs over a REST interface.
-The API allows you to: get content out of Livingdocs \(publications, menus, etc.\), import content into Livingdocs and alter the configuration of your project \(channel-config\) though for the latter you can also use the CLI.
+The API allows you to: get content out of Livingdocs \(publications, menus, etc.\), import content into Livingdocs and alter the configuration of your project \(project-config\) though for the latter you can also use the CLI.
 Read our [API documentation](https://edit.livingdocs.io/public-api) for more infos.